 - Entering a new geography with your existing offering

-Who drives it: Marketing, sales, and market research teams.
+Marketing, sales, and market research teams.
 These teams understand where demand exists and what variations would appeal to new segments.
-Customer interviews matter more here than in incremental innovation.
+Customer interviews matter more here than in incremental innovation; the question is not "what is broken about how we do things today?" but "who else might need a different version of what we already do well?"

 What is disruptive innovation?